Gosaikunda Trek - 5 Days

 After an early breakfast, your Gosaikunda Lake Trek will begin.
 You will make your way to Machha Pokhari Bus Station in Kathmandu, from where a bus will take you to Dhunche.
 Along the way, you can enjoy views of charming villages, lush pastures, and dense forests.
 The scenic journey, which takes about 5 to 6 hours, passes through terraced farmland, flowing streams, thick woodlands, and the mighty Trishuli River, offering a true glimpse of Nepal’s natural beauty.

-Dhunche, a small village and the administrative center of Rasuwa District, will be your stop for the night.
+Dhunche, a small village and the administrative centre of Rasuwa District, will be your stop for the night.
 Upon arrival, you can explore the village and interact with the friendly locals.
 In the evening, you will relax and spend the night in a comfortable, well-maintained tea house, soaking in the peaceful surroundings and warm hospitality.

 Max Altitude: 1,960 m / 6,430ftMeals: Breakfast, Lunch & DinnerAccommodation: Tea House or Local lodgesDuration: 5-6 hoursElevation: 560m – 2,037ft.